ailrk/markdowndb.macro/README.md

 A babel macro for building markdown Map at compile time for static website.

 ### Motivation
-I want a static website that holds all my markdown articles, but to do that usually I need some extra config for webpack and make my alreay chaotic project config even more complicated.
+I want a static website that holds all my markdown articles, but to do that usually I need some extra config for webpack and make my already chaotic project config even more complicated.
 With `babel-plugin-macros` I can just load all markdowns into a database like object with one function call.

 ### Note
 All articles will be packed into the final app, so it's only suitable for small personal blog.
 If you have thounsands of articles a legit backend is a better choice.